awsdocs/amazon-sagemaker-developer-guide/doc_source/cdf-training.md

      // should be specified.
      map<string, Value> features = 1;

-     // Optional set of labels for this record.
+     // An optional set of labels for this record.
-     // Similar to features field above, the key used for
+     // Similar to the features field above, the key used for
-     // generic scalar / vector labels should ve 'values' map<string, Value> label = 2;
+     // generic scalar / vector labels should ve 'values'. map<string, Value> label = 2;

-     // Unique identifier for this record in the dataset.
+     // A unique identifier for this record in the dataset.
      //
      // Whilst not necessary, this allows better
      // debugging where there are data issues.